Everybody's Rockin'

-Everybody's Rockin' is the 14th studio album by Canadian-American musician Neil Young, released on July 27, 1983.
+Everybody's Rockin' is the fourteenth studio album by Canadian-American musician Neil Young, released on July 27, 1983.
 The album was recorded with the Shocking Pinks, a band assembled just for the occasion, and features a selection of rockabilly songs, both covers and original material.
 Running at 25 minutes, it is Young's shortest album.
-Everybody's Rockin is typical of his 1980s period in that it bears little or no resemblance to the album released before it (1983's Trans, a synth-heavy, electro-rock album), nor the one released after it (1985's Old Ways, which is pure country).
+Everybody's Rockin is typical of his 1980s period in that it bears little or no resemblance to the album released before it (1982's Trans, a synth-heavy, electro-rock album), nor the one released after it (1985's Old Ways, which is pure country).

 Background

 Having already created tension with his label, Geffen Records, with the previous year's Trans, in 1983 Young offered the label a country album he had recorded the previous fall called Old Ways.
 Young's music had previously shown the influence of country music, including his most successful album, Harvest (1972).
 Geffen, however, reeling from the commercial and critical failure of Trans, rejected Old Ways and demanded "a rock & roll album".
 Young explains for PBS' American Masters:

 "They said, 'Hey Neil, you've got to make a rock and roll record, you just have to.'
 I said, 'Do you know what rock and roll is?' and there was kind of a silence and then I tried to figure out what it was.
 And then I thought in my mind, 'Rock and roll, what the hell is rock and roll?
 Let's go back in time to when rock and roll started and try to see what it is.'"

 Young went into the studio and quickly produced an album with a sound reminiscent of the early period of rock & roll, including Jimmy Reed's "Bright Lights, Big City" and "Mystery Train", recorded by Elvis Presley in his early days at Sun Records.
 The production included 1950s-style vocal reverb and backing choruses.
 Most songs were Young originals, such as "Kinda Fonda Wanda" that had originally been written to amuse his wife.
 Young wrote the song "Wonderin'" long before the sessions for Everybody's Rockin.
 It dates from at least the After the Gold Rush era, and was part of his setlist at solo acoustic shows in 1970, as well as at Woodstock with Crosby, Stills, Nash, and Young in 1969.